ibm-messaging/mq-container-mft/docs/nfssetup.md

 ### Setup NFS server on infrastructure node of OpenShift Cluster
 The first step is to setup NFS Server on infrastructure node:

-1) SSH to your infrastructure node with user id and password.
+1) SSH to your infrastructure node with user id and password provided by OpenShift.

 2) Run `ip addr show` command and note down the internal IP address of the node.
 Let's assume the IP address is `10.17.12.68`